Kingdom of the Fishes

-With momentum building, we moved farther down the shelving reef to an obliging orange Denise’s pygmy seahorse and one of its Santa Claus variants living on a carmine-colored gorgonian at a depth of 55 feet.
+With momentum building, we moved farther down the shelving reef to an obliging orange Denise’s pygmy seahorse and one of its Santa Claus variants living on a carmine-colored gorgonian at a depth of 55 feet (17 meters).
 Sporting whitish bumps on its red body, this thumbnail-sized seahorse cruised about its domain, jerkily jumping through the tentacle forest from one blue-and-white polyp perch to the next.

 During this dive and the other pygmy seahorse photo sessions on this trip, there were only a few of us in the water instead of the dozens of sometimes-pushy divers queued up that I have experienced at other destinations.
 With the diminutive celebrities not completely overwhelmed by admirers, the relaxed and impressively productive pygmy-hunting opportunities in the Triton Bay area are reason enough to venture there.